Our Lady of Mount Carmel: History

 Also associated with Our Lady of Carmel was a papal bull saying that there was a Sabbatine privilege associated with devotion to the saint; that is, until the late 1970s, the Catholic liturgy for that day mentioned the scapular devotion.
-Vatican II resulted in scrutiny of the Feast of Our Lady of Mount Carmel, as well as that of Simon Stock, because of the historical uncertainties about the origins.
+Vatican II resorted to scrutiny of the Feast of Our Lady of Mount Carmel, as well as that of Simon Stock, because of the historical uncertainties about the origins.
 The liturgies were revised and, in the 21st century, neither, even in the Carmelite proper, makes reference to the scapular.

 In Spain and other Spanish-speaking countries, there has been particular devotion to Our Lady of Mount Carmel, who has been adopted as a patron saint of several places, as she has been in other Catholic-majority countries.
 In addition, Carmen and María del Carmen have been popular given names for girls in Spanish-speaking countries.
 An annual festival, known as Mamacha Carmen, is held in the highland Paucartambo District, Peru, featuring a procession with the Virgin and traditional dancers.
 Veneration of the Virgen del Carmen (often also associated with the Stella Maris) is particularly strong in coastal towns of Spain.

 The feast day of Our Lady of Mount Carmel is celebrated for ten days each July in the Williamsburg neighborhood of Brooklyn, New York, where an approximately sixty-five foot tall "giglio" – a tower with a statue of Our Lady of Mount Carmel affixed atop it – is lifted and paraded on multiple dates during the festival.
 The festival culminates with the celebration of the liturgical feast of Our Lady on July 16.

+In the Bronx neighborhood of Belmont (Little Italy), a procession is held on 187th street, where the parish church of Our Lady of Mount Carmel is located.

+In the town of Hammonton New Jersey the feast is commemorated each year with a week long festival culminating with a parade of saints on the sixteenth.
+Celebration of the feast has been ongoing since 1875 and is widely recognized as the longest running Italian American festival in the United States.